Policies & Regulations

 With the shared understanding of the rights and responsibilities, Academic Freedom will be promoted and protected.

-A Faculty Member’s exercising of his/her right of academic freedom as delineated below shall not be subject to any adverse action affecting the Faculty Member’s employment status with the District:
+A Faculty Member’s exercising of their right of academic freedom as delineated below shall not be subject to any adverse action affecting the Faculty Member’s employment status with the District:

 - For the development and publication of instructional materials, as well as the interpretation of course content and adoption of innovative instructional methods compatible with the course outline of record and standards accepted within the academic community;